Boundary disputes in Devon and Somerset

 Boundary disputes are on the increase

-One of the many consequences of the coronavirus pandemic is that people are spending a lot more time in their gardens.
+One of the many consequences of the coronavirus pandemic was people spending a lot more time in their gardens.
 But while this meant that our herbaceous borders had never looked better, the downside is that neighbourly relations became strained.
-In some cases tensions spill over into a full blown neighbour dispute, with both sides calling upon legal helpful from solicitors.
+In some cases tensions spilt over into a full blown neighbour dispute, with both sides calling upon legal helpful from solicitors.

 Neighbour disputes and boundary disputes are, in our experience, always best avoided if possible.
 It isn’t pleasant living in close proximity to someone you are on bad terms with, especially if there is only a thin wooden fence separating you.
 Boundary disputes can also be expensive.
 Legal costs quickly escalate and if court proceedings are commenced then the parties will be on collision course for a contested trial, unless an out of court solution can be found.

 The risks of a costs order